domainalert/extension/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within DomainAlert, please send an email at support@domainalert.app.
+If you discover a security vulnerability within Notify.Domains, please send an email at support@notify.domains.
 All security vulnerabilities will be promptly addressed.